 “One of the luckiest things that can happen to you in life is to have a happy childhood.
 I had a very happy childhood,” says Agatha Christie in the opening sentences of her autobiography.
-The world greatest Mystery writer of all times was born in Devon, England in 1890 into a comfortably well off middle class family.
-Over six decades she wrote ninety-three books and seventeen plays.
-She is the only mystery writer to have created two important detectives as characters, Hercule Poirot and Miss Marple.
+The world greatest mystery writer of all times was born in Devon, England in 1890 into a comfortably well-off middle-class family.
+Over the course of six decades, she wrote ninety-three books and seventeen plays.
+She is the only mystery writer to have created two important detectives as characters: Hercule Poirot and Miss Marple.
 She died in 1976.